wahibhaq/urdu-font-comparator-app/README.md

 # Urdu Font Comparator

-This project is about an Android application (soon available on Google Play) which allows users to explore various Urdu Fonts, but more importantly see and appreciate why [Nasta'liq](https://en.wikipedia.org/wiki/Nasta%CA%BFl%C4%ABq_script) script should be a natural choice for Urdu content on mobile devices.
+This project is about an Android application (soon available on Google Play) which allows users to explore various Urdu Fonts, eventually helping them in choosing the right one.
+This project is additionally intended to make users appreciate why [Nasta'liq](https://en.wikipedia.org/wiki/Nasta%CA%BFl%C4%ABq_script) script should be a natural choice for Urdu content on mobile devices.

 <br>